rdlauer/articles/platform/first-vs-app-nativescript/part3.md

 ![ef designer from database](part-3-ef-from-database.png)

 In the next window you'll want to select your data source.
-In our case we already created a table in a SQL Server instance, so go ahead and add a new data source, choosing **Microsoft SQL Server**:
+In our case we already created a table in our SQL Server instance, so go ahead and add a new data source, choosing **Microsoft SQL Server**:

 ![data source](part-3-data-source.png)